awsdocs/aws-kms-developer-guide/doc_source/multi-region-keys-auth.md

 You can use multi\-Region keys in compliance, disaster recovery, and backup scenarios that would be more complex with single\-Region keys\.
 However, because the security properties of multi\-Region keys are significantly different from those of single\-Region keys, we recommend using caution when authorizing the creation, management, and use of multi\-Region keys\.

 **Note**
-Existing IAM policy statements with wildcard characters in the `Resource` field now apply to both single\-Region and multi\-Region CMKs\.
-To restrict them to single\-Region CMKs or multi\-Region CMKs, use the [kms:MultiRegion](policy-conditions.md#conditions-kms-multiregion) condition key\.
+Existing IAM policy statements with wildcard characters in the `Resource` field now apply to both single\-Region and multi\-Region keys\.
+To restrict them to single\-Region KMS keys or multi\-Region keys, use the [kms:MultiRegion](policy-conditions.md#conditions-kms-multiregion) condition key\.

 Use your authorization tools to prevent creation and use of multi\-Region keys in any scenario where a single\-Region will suffice\.
 Allow principals to replicate a multi\-Region key only into AWS Regions that require them\.
 Give permission for multi\-Region keys only to principals who need them and only for tasks that require them\.